vantagecompute/vantage-docs/docs/getting-started/create-cluster-intro.md

 #### Create the `slurm-multipass-localhost` Deployment Application

-Now that the dependencies have been satisfied, create your slurm cluster using the `slurm-multipass-localhost` deployment application.
+Now that the dependencies have been satisfied, create your Slurm cluster using the `slurm-multipass-localhost` deployment application.

 The command format is: